-I often see people who aren’t supporting their team members because they ‘just joined for a personal discount’.
+I often see people not supporting their team members because they ‘just joined for a personal discount.’
 In many companies, these ‘personal shoppers’ can account for half a team.
 So many of them never place an order because it becomes too hard.

 Here’s how that happens:

 - They can’t remember the website to go to